 Q. How many horses will be gathered and how many will be removed from the range?

-A. The BLM will gather up to 761 excess wild horses and remove up to 380 excess wild horses.
+A. The BLM will gather and remove up to 2,875 excess wild horses.

 Q. Will the BLM implement any population suppression techniques?
 How many animals will be treated and released?